5/10/2022

 speaker

-Yeah, so in the U.S., from a timing perspective, we see that drilling activity, that strong drilling activity translating into volumes in the latter part of Q2 into the second half of 2022.
-And so we're still expecting growth on the U.S. assets throughout the year to be in the 15 to 20 percent range from Q1 to exit of this year.
-And again, that's based on the drilling inventory that we have, based on the ducks and permits that we see in front of us right now, and as those convert over the coming months into wells.
-I've got Rob here, and he can probably give you a little bit of color of what we're seeing right now for duck and permit count, and I think that would help give you some perspective,
+Yeah, so in the U.S., from a timing perspective, We see that drilling activity, that strong drilling activity translating into volumes in the latter part of Q2 into the second half of 2022.
+And so we're still expecting growth on the US assets throughout the year to be in that 15% to 20% range from Q1 to exit of this year.
+And again, that's based on the drilling inventory that we have, based on the ducts and permits that we see in front of us right now, and as those convert over the coming months into wells.
+I've got to have Rob here, and he can probably give you a little bit of color of what we're seeing right now for duct and permit count, and I think that would help give you some perspective, Luke.

 speaker

-Luke.
 Thanks, Dave.
 Hi, Luke.
-So maybe put a bit of context around about how many net wells we're looking to need to maintain our production of the U.S. on a flat basis.
-And it's about two net wells, plus or minus a quarter net well.
-There's a lot of assumptions that go into that, two number, but that's about a good number to use.
+So maybe put a bit of context around, you know, about how many net wells, you know, we're looking to need to maintain our production of the U.S. on a flat basis.
+And it's about two net wells, plus or minus, you know, a quarter net well.
+You know, there's a lot of assumptions that go into that, you know, two number, but that's about a good number to use.
 And we look at how many drilled but uncompleted wells we have on our assets at the end of the quarter.
-It's about 1.5 net wells that were ducks, and then we also, on top of that, had about 1.7 net wells that were permits.
-So kind of both of those combined are about 3.1, what we call net activity wells.
-And a bit of context on those ducks, we see those being turned in line into production somewhere on the average.
-It could be zero months.
-It could be on average in the U.S. We've seen post-COVID about five months.
-So that's sort of the time frame on the ducks.
-And then the permits, you can probably use somewhere in a six to 18-month time period, those permits get drilled and then also get completed and brought on production.
+It's about 1.5 net wells that were ducts, and then we also on top of that had about 1.7 net wells that were permits.
+So kind of both of those combined are about 3.1 what we call net activity wells.
+And, you know, a bit of context on those ducks, you know, we see those being turned in line, you know, into production somewhere on the average, you know, it could be zero months, it could be on average in the U.S. We've seen, you know, post-COVID, about five months.
+So that's sort of the timeframe on the ducks.
+And then the permits, you know, those, you know, you can probably use somewhere in a six to 18-month time period, those permits get drilled and then also get completed and brought on production.

 speaker